huxiaoti/deeptrio/README.md

     ```

 ### Run DeepTrio for Prediction
-1. To run DeepSol for prediction on your own query protein pairs you need to prepare the following three things:
+1. To run DeepTrio for prediction on your own query protein pairs you need to prepare the following three things:

     * The first protein File: It can contain multiple proteins in fasta format.
 For example: